kinecosystem/kin-website-docs/docs/quick-start/hi-kin-node.md

 ### Create a New Account
 Let's do something more interesting now: let's send Kin to another account.
 For simplicity, create a new account, but of course you can send Kin to any account on the blockchain as long as you know its address (public key).
 (Sending Kin to your own public address won't work).
-Note that the owner of the account to which your user will transfer Kin may or may not be another of your users.
+Note that the owner of the account to which your user will transfer Kin may or may not be another user of yours.
 * The memo can be up to 21 characters.
-* Minimum Fee is 100 quark.
+* The minimum fee is 100 quark.

 ```javascript
   // Create a different account